yangmillstheory/mixin.a.lot/README.md

 myLogger.log(null, 'request @ /user/:id from ${user}'); // 'Default Logger: info: request @ /user/:id from yangmillstheory'
 ```

-### Advising Mixing
+#### Advising Mixing

-You can also advise the mixing process via the mixin.
-It's a good chance to run validations or set default properties.
+This is a good chance to run validations or set default properties.

 ```javascript
 let myLogger = {};